Abiodunolatunji33/Abiodunolatunji33/README.md

 - 👋 Hi, I’m Abby
-- 👀 I’m interested in Data Science and Machine Learning roles for 2022 internship
+- 👀 I’m interested in Software, LLM, AI, Data Science and Machine Learning roles
 - 🌱 I’m currently taking on multiple projects on data analysis using ML algorithms
 - 💞️ I’m looking to collaborate with like minds on more effective ways to use Machine Learning to solve complex organisational problems
 - 📫 let's connect on https://www.linkedin.com/in/olatunji-abiodun-opeyemi or abiodun.olatunji.opeyemi@gmail.com